-- What are the transport routes of illegally traded cycads, and what is the volume of cycads that is being smuggled out of the country versus retailed domestically?
+- What are the transport routes of illegally traded cycads, and what is the volume of cycads smuggled out of the country versus retailed domestically?

-- When looking at community engagement on wildlife trade, both in promoting sustainable, legal trade, and discouraging unsustainable, illegal trade, what lessons can be learnt?
-Can we apply these lessons to address wildlife crime at the source and through doing so, explore possibilities for alternative livelihood options to people who may have once relied on illegal wildlife trade?
+- When looking at community engagement in wildlife trade, both in promoting sustainable, legal trade, and discouraging unsustainable, illegal trade, what lessons can be learnt?
+Can we apply these lessons to address wildlife crime at the source and, through doing so, explore possibilities for alternative livelihood options for people who may have once relied on illegal wildlife trade?

-- How will the market for rhino horn respond if international trade were legalised?
+- How would the market for rhino horn respond if international trade were legalised?
 Will demand change?
 Will poaching increase or decrease?
 Will the black market for rhino horn still exist?

 - What are the drivers of demand for the rarest and endangered animals or plants?